 - 5.1.
 Associates (Supporters) are not members and have none of the rights and privileges of members. - 5.2.
 Associates (Supporters) of The Queensland Greens are not entitled to: - 5.2.1. vote or block consensus; - 5.2.2. hold any official position within the Queensland Greens organisation as defined in this constitution or be a delegate; - 5.2.3. stand as candidates or hold public office in the name of The Queensland Greens; - 5.2.4. attend any meeting of The Queensland Greens without the consent of that meeting or place items on the agenda without the co-sponsorship of a member; - 5.2.5. make public statements in the name of The Queensland Greens. - 5.3.
-Associates (Supporters) shall apply for membership in a similar way to membership applications as defined in this constitution. - 5.4.
-Associates (Supporters) shall pay an annual fee as set by the State Council. - 5.5.
-Associates (Supporters) must agree to abide by the Charter and Constitution of The Queensland Greens. - 5.6.
+Associates (Supporters) must agree to abide by the Charter and Constitution of The Queensland Greens. - 5.4.
 The number of Associates (Supporters) is unlimited.